 Continue Reading →

-First, you decide if you really want to be divorced and understand all of the consequences of a divorce.
-Divorce means that you are severing the legal relationship you have with your spouse and all interaction as a result of this will be determined by a final decree which clearly orders what will be paid, how it will be paid and what and how you will interact with one another and your children.
-Once ...Continue Reading →
+First, you decide if you really want to be divorced and that you understand all of the consequences of a divorce.
+Divorce means that you are severing the legal relationship you have with your spouse and all interaction as a result of this will be determined by a final decree which clearly orders what will be paid, how it will be paid and what and how you will interact with ...Continue Reading →

 Divorce Requires Proper Service